-Section 14 of the Osteopaths Act 1993 provides that GOsC may 'recognise qualifications', subject to the approval of the Privy Council, when it is 'satisfied that a qualification granted by an institution in the United Kingdom is evidence of having reached the required standard of proficiency'.
-The required standard of proficiency is set out in the OPS (2019) available here.
+Section 14 of the Osteopaths Act 1993 states that the GOsC may 'recognise qualifications', subject to the approval of the Privy Council, when it is 'satisfied that a qualification granted by an institution in the United Kingdom is evidence of having reached the required standard of proficiency'.
+The required standard of proficiency is set out in the OPS (2019).

-In order to ensure that RQs are only awarded to students meeting the OPS, GOsC must ensure that courses delivered by osteopathic education institutions meet its requirements for standards and quality, as well as governance and management of the course.
+In order to ensure that RQs are only awarded to students meeting the Graduate outcomes, GOsC must ensure that courses delivered by osteopathic education institutions meet its Standards for Education and Training.
 Those that do, are recognised and awarded RQ status.
 This allows graduates from those courses to register with GOsC and practise osteopathy legally in the UK.
 The RQ is subject to approval from the Privy Council.
-The full GOsC QA policy can be found in Annexe E.
+The full GOsC QA policy can be found in Annex E.